hangdu/repoECE497/hw07/README.txt

 insmod gpio_test.ko

 PRU:
 make some change to the file of main_pru0.c to get it work first run setup.sh then make;make install

+As for the GPIO speed compare,please check the GPIO speed compare pdf.
+Snapshots are attached in the pdf.